 There are many concerns that you should keep in mind when going phone-focused as your navigation device while on the trail.

 If you use a phone for everything along with constant GPS use, your battery life will suffer greatly, and your phone may die out on you much faster than expected.

 Be conscious of what apps you’re using, how long they are running, and whether or not those apps need to be left open in the background as well, so pay attention to all these little details when utilizing a smartphone as your GPS device.

 Emergency Use (SOS)

 There is no ability to get an emergency call out without cell service when using your phone as your GPS device.
 The only way to get help is if you can find a cell tower.

-This leaves hikers in precarious positions at times and is one of the primary reasons people choose dedicated devices such as Garmin InReach Mini, BivyStick, or what I use in the Zoleo instead of relying only on their smartphones.
+This leaves hikers in precarious positions at times and is one of the primary reasons people choose dedicated devices such as Garmin InReach Mini, BivyStick, or my personal favorite, the Zoleo, instead of relying only on their smartphones.

-While we aren’t saying that using your smartphone as your main navigation tool is a bad decision, just be sure you are well informed about its limitations before heading out onto the trail.
+While we aren’t saying that using your smartphone as your main navigation tool is a bad decision, be sure you are well-informed about its limitations before heading out onto the trail.

 Final Thoughts on GPS Device Use on Trail

 There are many reasons to use a GPS device for hiking, even if you have your phone.
-For one, getting a signal in some areas of the trail can be difficult while hiking.
+For one, getting a signal in some trail areas can be difficult while hiking.

 As mentioned before, there are many benefits to having a dedicated GPS device for hiking and other outdoor activities like geocaching or bikepacking: you will get more accurate data (elevation profiles), and your battery life should be much better than with using your phone as the main source of information on the trail because it is not continuously searching for a signal.